-Expertise: IMF, Structural reforms, Competitiveness, EU Single Market, macroeconomics, european goverance Twitter: @Terzibus
+Expertise: Structural reforms, EU Single Market, european goverance Twitter: @Terzibus

 Alessio Terzi, an Italian citizen, joined Bruegel in October 2013.
 Prior to this, Alessio was a Research Analyst in the EMU governance division of the European Central Bank.
 He has also worked for the macroeconomic forecasting unit of DG ECFIN (European Commission), the Scottish Parliament’s Financial Scrutiny Unit, and BMI Research (Fitch group), a country risk and forecasting firm in the City of London, where he was a Europe Analyst.